wso2/docs-mi/en/docs/reference/mediators/script-mediator.md

     </table>

     !!!
 Note
-         The language `nashornJs` is deprecated from the JDK in Java 15.
-If you are using JDK 15 or above, you need to manually copy the [nashorn-core](https://mvnrepository.com/artifact/org.openjdk.nashorn/nashorn-core/15.4) and [asm-util](https://mvnrepository.com/artifact/org.ow2.asm/asm-util/9.5) jars to the <code>&lt;MI_HOME&gt;/lib</code> directory since Nashorn was [removed](https://openjdk.org/jeps/372) from the JDK.
+         The `nashornJs` language is deprecated in JDK 15 and above.
+If you are using JDK 15 or above, you need to manually copy the [nashorn-core](https://mvnrepository.com/artifact/org.openjdk.nashorn/nashorn-core/15.4) and [asm-util](https://mvnrepository.com/artifact/org.ow2.asm/asm-util/9.5) JAR files to the <code>&lt;MI_HOME&gt;/lib</code> directory since Nashorn was [removed](https://openjdk.org/jeps/372) from the JDK.

 ## Syntax